A short introduction to animation with Adobe Animate CC

 What will we cover?

 This practical course will guide you through the basic skills and techniques for creating effective animated sequences using Animate CC.
-You'll learn how to use the drawing tools and a Wacom graphics tablet to produce exciting hand-drawn animations.
+You'll learn how to use the drawing tools to produce exciting hand-drawn animations.
 You'll get to grips with Animate CC symbols and different forms of tweening, and be introduced to some fundamentals of animation to enhance your work.
 You'll also learn about using and synching sound, and exporting your work as animated movies.

 What will I achieve?